pi-lar/neuropil/doc/source/protocol.rst

    * hostname
    * port

-In addition, the token structure can be extended to hold user defined data if required.

-Each node may terminate the session and destroy any session keys if it is not satisfied with the contents of the received token (e.g., if they deem the public key offered by their peer to insecure).
-If both nodes are satisfied, they proceed with the second phase of the protocol: joining the network.

 Note: the token exchanged during the handshake is **not** encrypted and can be read by anyone observing the network.
 It must not contain passwords or other secret data.